mslycn/my-home-assistant-docker-project/2.1Docker Cli Local Voice/README.md

 docker run -it -p 10300:10300 -v /path/to/local/data:/data rhasspy/wyoming-whisper     --model tiny-int8 --language en
 docker run -it -p 10400:10400 rhasspy/wyoming-openwakeword     --preload-model 'ok_nabu'
 ~~~
+Note

+Adjust /path/to/local/data  to a directory on your Linux machine where Whisper can store its data.

 docker ps -a